MarcelGarus/server/blog/2022-03-20-coronoise.md

 ## Study

 Many papers investigate potential triggers for positive behavior changes in response to the pandemic (such as practicing social distancing or improving hand hygiene).
-Among 324 international participants, Harper et al. [^1] looked at correlations with these factors:
+Among 324 international participants, Harper et al. [^fear] looked at correlations with these factors:

 - fear of the virus
 - moral foundations
 - political orientation

 They found that the fear of the virus is the primary factor for these behavior changes.
-Notably, Rooij et al. [^2] found that people comply *less* when they fear the authorities.
+Notably, Rooij et al. [^us] found that people comply *less* when they fear the authorities.
 This indicates that **fear of the virus itself** primarily motivates people to be careful.

-Pfattheicher et al. [^7] identifies **empathy with those most vulnerable to the virus** as another factor for physical distancing and wearing a face mask.
+Pfattheicher et al. [^empathy] identifies **empathy with those most vulnerable to the virus** as another factor for physical distancing and wearing a face mask.
 Especially above a certain baseline, inspiring empathy in people can motivate them to follow these two measures, while only giving them mere information has a negligible effect on their behavior.

 Therefore, my hypothesis for my app is as follows: